FutureShockco/crosswars.docs/gameplay.md

 ### 3.3.4 Sharing Battles

-Once a battle is over, players can share it in different social media networks: DrugWars forum, facebook, reddit, twitter, by creating a qr code, VK, and on Telegram.
+Once a battle is over, players can share it in different social media networks: CrossWars forum, facebook, reddit, twitter, by creating a qr code, VK, and on Telegram.
 You first need to click on show more details when scrolling through previous battles and just under your rewards there will be a series of links you can click on to share your battle.

 ![](/img/help/image56.jpg)